diesel-rs/diesel/guide_drafts/migration_guide.md

 We recommend to start the upgrade by removing the usage of all items that are marked as deprecated in Diesel 1.4.x.

-We expect that not all users are effected equally by different required changes.
 Any code base using migrating to Diesel 2.0 is expected to be affected at least by the following changes: